ChristopheCVB/TouchPortalPluginSDK/README.md

     }
 ```
 - Implement the interface methods
+- Use the Annotations or edit the `src/main/resources/entry.tp` to add your actions, states and events
+- Rename the properties `mainClassPackage` and `mainClassSimpleName` in your `build.gradle`
+- Add the Plugin icon with the following path and name `src/main/resources/images/icon-24.png`
-- Start writing the actions code in the `onReceive(JSONObject message)` method
+- Start calling the actions in the `onReceive(JSONObject message)` method

 ## Build